 Druid Street One block over from Maltby, this is basically a strip of places to get pints of beer and stand outside.
 It’s like a mini outdoor frat party.

-Brixton Market An indoor collection of restaurants, cafes, bars and shops that’s a lot farther south.
+Brixton Market An indoor collection of restaurants, cafes, bars and shops that’s a lot farther south and more of somewhere to go once you’ve explored this area and other parts of London.
 Mama Lan is a good dumpling place to check out there.

 London Tower Bridge Worth walking to and along the river to see it.